What is a Test Environment

 TE2 will be executed after TE1, so TE1 is considered older.

-If you have a mix of Test Executions (i.e., with and without Test Environment as in scenario D), it wil be treated the same way as scenarios A, B and C.
+If you have a mix of Test Executions (i.e., with and without Test Environment as in scenario D), it will be treated the same way as scenarios A, B, and C.

-After creating a Test Execution, you must set the Test Environment in which the execution will be executed.
-You can set the Test Environments relevant to that Test Execution in the Test Environments section in the Test Execution issue view page.
+Whenever creating a Test Execution, you must set the Test Environment in which the execution will be executed.
+You can use this field as a simple label: just add the environment or reuse a previously created one.

 The Test Environments column is shown in your Test Runs table so you can distinguish each execution of the Test between the different environments.